marvin-ai/marvin-python-toolbox/README.md

 ```

 ### Running a example engine
-1. Clone example engine from repository
+1. Clone the example engine from the repository
 ```
 git clone https://github.com/marvin-ai/engines.git
 ```
-2. Generate a new marvin engine environment for Iris species engine
+2. Generate a new Marvin engine environment for the Iris species engine
 ```
 workon python-toolbox-env
 marvin engine-generateenv ../engines/iris-species-engine/